-You have a clean slate and you have to prove yourself, that you are better and cheaper than hundred thousands of others from all over the world who know better English, know how to actually code and a have years of reference.
+You have a clean slate and you have to prove yourself, that you are better and cheaper than a hundred thousand others from all over the world who know better English, know how to code, and have years of reference.

-Apparently writing and coding activates different brain functions and my brain can’t switch from one context to another so easily.
+Writing and coding activate different brain functions and my brain can’t switch from one context to another so easily.

 Considering that I couldn’t force myself to learn ReactJS since autumn 2017, I take it as a great achievement.

 In January I would like to tackle things, that are mundane, but mandatory.